lukcic/devops/Kubernetes/basics.md

 kubectl apply -f pod-example.yaml
 # Apply changes in environment based of changes in file (will create if not exists)

+kubectl apply -f .
+# Apply all files in folder
 ```

 Delete pod based on config